Royal bastard: Henry II

-Henry II had several bastards, most notably Geoffrey, Archbishop of York and William Longespée, 3rd Earl of Salisbury (who inherited his earldom from his wife's father, William of Salisbury).
+Henry II had several illegitimate children, most notably Geoffrey, Archbishop of York and William Longespée, 3rd Earl of Salisbury (who inherited his earldom from his wife's father, William of Salisbury).
 William's mother was Ida de Tosny, while Geoffrey's may have been called Ykenai.

 Richard I

 Richard the Lionheart had at least one illegitimate child: Philip of Cognac, who died young (possibly in battle).
 He features as Philip the Bastard in Shakespeare's King John.

 John

-John had at least five children with mistresses during his first marriage to Isabelle of Gloucester, and two of which are known to have been noblewomen.
+John had at least five children with mistresses during his first marriage to Isabelle of Gloucester, two of whom are known to have been noblewomen.
 He had eight or more others including Jeanne/Joan, Lady of Wales (wife of Llywelyn the Great) and Richard FitzRoy.

+Henry IV

+Henry IV had one known illegitimate child, a son named Edmund by an unknown woman.
+Edmund was born in 1401, after Henry overthrew his cousin Richard II but before his second marriage to Joan of Navarre occurred in 1403.
+Edmund took holy vows in 1412 (the year before his father's death), at which point he disappears from the historical record.

 Edward IV of England

 Edward IV had at least five illegitimate children, including Arthur Plantagenet, 1st Viscount Lisle (later Lord Deputy of Calais) by his mistress Elizabeth Lucy.

 Perkin Warbeck closely resembled Edward IV and claimed to be his son Richard of Shrewsbury; it has been theorised that Perkin was one of Edward's illegitimate children.

-Richard III justified his accession to the throne by claiming that the children of Edward IV were the product of an invalid marriage.